 Favorite musical artists include Miles Davis, John Coltrane, Thelonius Monk, Beethoven, Gustav Mahler, Nirvana, Bruce Springsteen, REM, and The Who.
 But I like some music from this century, too.
 Listening to my son play piano makes me smile.

 When the weather allows, I try to get outside every day.
-In my free time, I work in my yard and garden, shoot hoops, and run.
+In my free time, I work in my yard and garden, shoot hoops, play tennis, take photos, and talk to my dog.

 A joy of my job is hearing from former students—Drexel graduates—and learning that they're doing well and that they still value the time we spent together.